MartinKratochvilProgramy/go-kv-store/article.md

 }
 ```

-Start this function in a goroutine so that it does not interfere with the storage functionality:
+Start the cleanup function in a goroutine so that it does not interfere with the storage functionality:

 ```go
 // storage/newStorage.go